Fody/Fody/readme.md

 ### Honesty System / Enforcement

 It is an honesty system with no code or legal enforcement.
-When raising an issue or a pull request, the user may be checked to ensure they are a patron, and that issue/PR may be closed without further examination.
-If a individual or organization has no interest in the long term sustainability of Fody, then they are legally free to ignore the honesty system.
+When raising an issue or a pull request, the GitHub Id may be checked to ensure they are a patron, and that issue/PR may be closed without further examination.
+This process will depend on the issue quality, your circumstances, and the impact on the larger user base.
+If a individual or organization has no interest in the long term sustainability of the project, then they are legally free to ignore the honesty system.

 ### Why charge for open source?